Minocrisy/Vidocrisy/memory-bank/activeContext.md

 # Active Context: Vidocrisy

 ## Current Focus
-- Implementing Phase 4 (Refinement & Testing)
+- Finalizing Phase 4 (Refinement & Testing)
-- Polishing the UI/UX for a better user experience ✅
-- Optimizing performance for video processing operations
-- Implementing comprehensive testing
+- Resolving TypeScript configuration issues in test files
+- Applying performance optimizations to critical components
+- Running the test suite and fixing any issues
+- Updating documentation to reflect the final state of the project

 ## Recent Changes
 - Set up the project repository structure